gliderkite/sr-cache/README.md

 ## CacheVal behavior

 So far, we have been able to define the `Cache` data structure and, in particular, define how values are going to be stored, so that they can be accessed by both the user and the background task in charge of updating their value, by wrapping them in a new type alias `CacheVal<V>`.
-Type aliases in Rust allow us to define a new name to an existing type.
+Type aliases in Rust allow us to simply define a new name for an existing type.

-Although `CacheVal<V>` is a simple type, we would still like to define its minimal behavior by implementing a few traits that will become useful later on and make the API more convenient for the user of this type.
+Although `CacheVal<V>` is a type with basic semantics, we would still like to define its basic behavior by implementing a few traits that will become useful later on and make the API more convenient for the user of this type.
 For example, we could implement a constructor that takes a `V` and simply returns a `CacheVal<V>`, or we could implement the trait [Debug][9] for `CacheVal<V>` (when `V` implements `Debug`).
-To do this, we can create a new tuple struct type with a single field.
+To do this, we can start by creating a new tuple struct type with a single field.

 ```rust
 #[derive(Debug)]
 pub struct CacheVal<V>(Arc<RwLock<Option<V>>>);
 ```

 The first useful trait we are going to implement is [Clone][6]; this follows the shared ownership requirement that we discussed before, which implies we now need to be able to clone an instance of `CacheVal<V>`.
 Invoking clone on `CacheVal<V>` will produce a new `CacheVal<V>` instance, which points to the same allocation on the heap as the source `CacheVal<V>`, while increasing its reference count.
-Note how we need to be able to `Clone` our `CacheVal<V>` even if `V` is a type that cannot be cloned, therefore simply [deriving Clone][12] would not be sufficient unless we can always guarantee that `V` is also clonable (which is not a requirement for us).
+Note how we need to be able to `Clone` our `CacheVal<V>` even if `V` is a type that cannot be cloned, therefore, similarly to what we have seen for the cache `Default` trait implementation, simply [deriving Clone][12] would not be sufficient unless we can always guarantee that `V` is also clonable (which is not a requirement for us).

 ```rust
 impl<V> Clone for CacheVal<V> {